FMenhorn/ScientificComputingLab/worksheet3/Chip_Felix_Hasnain/README.md

 ###Open questions:

-*	What is internally happening with solving opposed to linsolve?
+*	What is internally happening with solving with mldivide opposed to linsolve?
 It is even faster!!!
 Why???
+        The backslash operator (mldivide) checks for matrix properties in order to apply the correct procedure. linsolve assumes sth., if no opts are specified.
+That's why wrong results may occur when using linsolve and not knowing what properties the respective matrix has.
+In order to be able to compare full matrix and sparse matrix calculations, mldivide is used in both cases.
 *	So, why is Sparse so incredibly fast and for that, why not always just using sparse matrices intead of iterative scheme?
+	As can be obtained from the result table, sparse matrices soon need more storage as indices for non-zero elements have to be stored as well.
+*	Discuss the questions at the end of WS3.
+*	Determine runtime and storage order.
+*	What is the relation between R and e? e gets smaller with increasing Nx, but Rmin remains fixed (of course).